spinettaro/delphi-event-bus/README.md

 ##Support
 * DEB is a 100% ObjectPascal framework so it works on VCL and Firemonkey
 * It works with Delphi2010 and major
-* It should be works fine also on AppMethod

 ## License
   Copyright 2016 Daniele Spinetti